andreasmmadjiah/Classification-Tweet-data/README.md

     - Removing stopwords
     - Word lemmatization
     - Data Visualization (using **Target** column)
-    - exporting data to csv
+    - exporting data to csv (which is df3.csv)
 3. Data sampling
 4. Data Split to train and test
 5. count vectorizer (to change text data to numeric using weight)